PowerClerk Support Center

 Q: Do blank cells within my Data Import Excel sheet erase or overwrite existing data because they are blank?

-A: Your Excel sheet can contain empty cells, which will not overwrite or erase existing data.
+A: Your .csv file can contain empty cells, which will not overwrite or erase existing data.
 To intentionally remove actual data field values you should denote the respective cell value as {null} (the word “null” in curly braces).

 Q: I'm trying to import into a drop-down or multiple-choice Data Field to set the choice value to "Yes".
 My import fails, but I verified that my import cells say "yes".
 Why is it failing?